 - Keeping people and patients at the heart of everything we do

 - Capitalising on Greater Manchester’s unique health and social care system, and its vibrant, diverse and co-operative culture

 - Valuing difference to make a difference

 - Drawing on and galvanising the entrepreneurial tradition of the region to evolve and attract industry partnerships

 - Working together to develop our agile, connected systems and workforce

 - Being personal; your health is personal to us and our research is personal to you

 As part of Health Innovation Manchester, our BRC is integrated within the Greater Manchester Health and Social Care Partnership.
-Our ambitious plans will benefit from Greater Manchester’s world-class research infrastructure and expertise in a number of cross-cutting areas: biomarkers, informatics, rapid translation of research findings, patient and public involvement and engagement, training and collaboration with industry.
+Our ambitious plans benefit from Greater Manchester’s world-class research infrastructure and expertise in a number of cross-cutting areas: biomarkers, informatics, rapid translation of research findings, patient and public involvement and engagement, training and collaboration with industry.

 The Manchester BRC is hosted by Manchester University NHS Foundation Trust and The University of Manchester, in partnership with The Christie NHS Foundation Trust and Salford Royal NHS Foundation Trust.
 Our research is supported by the Manchester Academic Health Science Centre and Northern Health Science Alliance.